dharalam/FRIGID/README.md

   * A *little* help from Claude 3.7 for UI refinement

 ## Running FRIGID
-At present, we don't have a way to host the app in the browser (we tried Vercel but it didn't want to build properly), but it is a goal of ours in the future.
-For the time being, running the application locally is the only way to access it.
-The app relies heavily on various APIs with different secret keys that would spell disaster if they were shared, so it's a bit of a pain to run locally if you're not us.
-Future steps include greater accessibility, however for now if you *really* want to run the app locally, the only things that you'll need are:
+You can now visit our site using our vercel link!
+If you want to run the app locally, the only things that you'll need are:
 1. A GMail account with an App Password for the SMTP server (GMAIL="your@gmail.com")
 2. The App Password associated with that account (GMAIL_PSWD="yourAppPassword")
 3. (Optionally) Another email address to send the Reports to (PROTONMAIL="your_other@email.com")